Code-Institute-Submissions/MS1-Portfolio-4/README.md

 3. On the bottom there is an image with logos of the software the designer has experience using, the logo are easily recognised by fellow designers.

-4. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+4. As a First Time Visitor, I want to easily be able to navigate throughout the site to find content.

 5. The landing site has been designed to be simple and give an introduction of the designer.
-At the top of the page there is a navigation bar, each link describes where it will lead you clearly.
+At the top of the page there is a navigation bar, each link describes where it will lead you.

 6. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description with the title highlighted making it easy to click, which will take you to the site of that specific project, and you will be able to see more images and get more information about it.